What They Are and How They Help Shape Your First Williams Year

-Junior Advisors (JA) have been a cornerstone of first-year residential life at Williams College for the past seventy-seven years.
-JAs are Williams Juniors who volunteer to live with first year students and help them acclimate to college life.
-President Garfield first proposed the idea of an upper-class advisor/mentor living with first-year students in 1925.
-Garfield made clear the juniors were not to “act as proctors but that they were there simply to guide and aid the new men by precept and by advice. ” Junior Advisors are not paid by the college, and therefore their role is not that of an in-dorm police officer.
-Just as Garfield intended, JAs serve as informal counselors and mediators, but above all JAs are friends, who just happen to know the lay of the land.
+What is a JA?
+Junior Advisors (JA) are a cornerstone of first-year residential life at Williams College.
+JAs are Williams Juniors who live with first-year students and help them acclimate to college life.
+College President Harry Augustus Garfield first proposed the idea of an upper-class advisor/mentor living with first-year students in 1925.
+Garfield made clear the juniors were not to “act as proctors but that they were there simply to guide and aid the new men by precept and by advice. ” JAs serve as informal counselors and mediators, but above all JAs are friends, who just happen to know the lay of the land.

 President Garfield renovated first-year living at Williams College by creating housing systems presently referred to as “entries”, or groups of around 25 first-year students who live in a section of a dorm with two Junior Advisors.
-Garfield reasoned that “during this first year in college the ground should be kept fertile for the cultivation of the attitude of mind which (Williams) seek(s) to establish,” and that “the guidance of selected juniors” would acquaint the entering class “not only with the ideals of the college, but with its highest ideals.”
-From the get-go JAs were required to oversee weekly discussion groups held by each entry, facilitate interaction between men of different backgrounds, foster the exploration of “an interest in questions of which (first-years have) hitherto had little or no knowledge”, and serve as role models for students new Williams students.
+From the get-go JAs were required to oversee weekly discussion groups held by each entry, facilitate interaction between different backgrounds, foster the exploration of “an interest in questions of which (first-years have) hitherto had little or no knowledge”, and serve as role models for new Williams students.

 Support from the college administration has been a constant across the years for Junior Advisors.
-Along with the support of colleges presidents (after all, President Garfield believed JAs to be of the highest moral character), College Deans and JAs have always worked hand in hand, with the Deans lending support to JAs when needed, and JAs keeping the Deans abreast of first-years’ issues on campus.
+Along with the support of the colleges presidents (after all, President Garfield believed JAs to be of the highest moral character).
+College Deans have also always been supportive of JAs.
 John Hyde, former Dean of the Freshman Class reminded JAs in 1963 that “It is your personal counsel and example which bear the most weight with the freshmen.
 Get to know them as quickly and as well as possible,” all the while encouraging JAs “to drop by for a chat, for it is only with your help and cooperation that I can perform my duties effectively.”
-The reciprocal relationship between the Deans and Junior Advisors is essential in the success of the JA system.
+The reciprocal relationship between the Deans and Junior Advisors is essential to the success of the JA system.